-A Young Photographer Captures the Sensuality of Alvar Aalto’s Work in Their Shared Finnish Hometown
+A Finnish Photographer Captures Alvar Aalto’s Early Works in Their Shared Hometown

 Like many New Yorkers during the first wave of the pandemic, photographer Janne Tuunanen decided to take refuge closer to family.
-In April, he left the city and flew to his hometown of Jyväskylä, Finland.
-While adjusting to a slower-paced lifestyle, he picked up cycling and rode through the familiar streets, getting reacquainted with the early work of iconic architect and designer Alvar Aalto—another Jyväskylä native.
+In April 2020, he flew back to his hometown of Jyväskylä, Finland.
+While adjusting to a slower-paced lifestyle, he picked up cycling and rode through the familiar streets, getting reacquainted with the early work of another Jyväskylä native—eminent 20th-century architect and designer Alvar Aalto.

-Aalto’s renown was cemented by his later works of industrial and architectural design, but his hometown boasts his early and often overlooked work.
-"I wanted to bring attention to Jyväskylä and photograph these locations from a different angle," explains Tuunanen.
+Aalto’s worldwide renown was cemented by his later works of industrial and architectural design, but his hometown boasts his early and often-overlooked creations starting from the 1920s through the midcentury years.
+"I wanted to bring attention to Jyväskylä and photograph these locations from a different angle," says Tuunanen.
 After the foundation approved his pitch, Tuunanen went on to capture 29 notable locations that embody the start of Aalto’s career.

 Tuunanen’s quiet, thoughtfully framed images accentuate the materiality and undulating forms that dominate Aalto’s designs.
 "I felt like I could bring more depth," he says.
 "The photographs are pretty mundane, but I felt like I had a special relationship with [the work] and wanted to bring that sort of aesthetic out.
 That’s what I wanted to communicate."